Maria Nepomuceo: Trans at the Victoria Miro Gallery

 © Maria Nepomuceno.
 Photography: Stephen White

-Maria Nepomuceo: Trans is at the Victoria Miro Gallery from 13th March until 17th April 2014, for further information visit here.
+Maria Nepomuceo: Trans is at the Victoria Miro Gallery from 13th March until 17th April 2014.
+For further information visit the gallery’s website here.